Yahtzee: Rules

 The game consists of 13 rounds.
 In each round, a player gets three rolls of the dice, although they can choose to end their turn after one or two rolls.
 After the first roll the player can save any dice they want and re-roll the other dice.
 This procedure is repeated after the second roll.
 The player has complete choice as to which dice to roll.
 It is possible to re-roll any dice that were or were not rolled before.

 The Yahtzee scorecard contains 13 different category boxes.
 After completing each round, a player must enter a score in one of these category boxes.
 The score entered in the box depends on how well the five dice match the scoring rule for the category.
 Once a score has been entered for a category, that category may not be used again by that player in that game.
 The game is completed after 13 rounds by each player, with each of the 13 boxes filled.
-The total score is calculated by summing all thirteen boxes, together with any bonuses.
+Total scores are calculated by summing all thirteen boxes, together with any bonuses.
+The player with the highest score wins.
+Gameplay is non-interactive between contestants, making Yahtzee a competitive parallel solitaire game.

 Details of the scoring rules for each category are given below.
 As an example, one of the categories is called Three of a Kind.
 The scoring rule for this category means that a player only scores if at least three of the five dice are the same value.
 If a player chooses to score a roll in this category even though they do not have at least three dice of the same value, their score will be 0.

 The Yahtzee scorecard contains 13 scoring boxes divided into upper and lower sections.